 Types of Decisions That Can Be Appealed

-• Legal Decisions: These encompass a wide range of court rulings, including criminal convictions and civil judgments.
-For instance, if a defendant is found guilty in a criminal trial, they may appeal the verdict to a higher court, arguing that legal errors occurred during the trial process that affected the outcome.
-Similarly, in civil cases, a party may appeal a judgment if they believe the trial court misapplied the law or if new evidence has emerged.
+• Legal Decisions: This broad category includes a variety of court rulings, such as criminal convictions and civil judgments.
+For example, a defendant convicted in a criminal trial may appeal the verdict to a higher court by arguing that significant legal errorsโ€”such as improper jury instructions, evidentiary mistakes, or violations of constitutional rightsโ€”occurred during the trial and materially affected the outcome.
+In civil cases, parties may appeal if they believe the trial court misapplied the law, abused its discretion, or if new, compelling evidence has surfaced that could alter the judgment.
+Appeals in this category often involve complex procedural rules and strict deadlines, underscoring the importance of timely legal counsel.

 The Appeal Process